 to polling places so they can monitor election-day practices in response to concerns about

-election procedures.
+compliance with the VRA.
 Department staff may also be sent to monitor elections.

 Sections 203 and 4 of the VRA

-of the Act.
-These provisions require certain covered jurisdictions to provide bilingual written voting materials and voting assistance regarding
+require certain jurisdictions to provide bilingual written voting materials and voting assistance regarding

 reason of blindness, disability, or inability to read or write.
 Any such voter may be given